We're Just Starting

 Data Liberation Tools

-Export everything you've given to Google, Apple, Facebook, banks, health apps — and import it somewhere you control.
+Export everything you've given to Google, Apple, Facebook, banks, and health apps, then import it somewhere you control.
 The "download your data" options are deliberately hard to use.
 We need tools that parse those exports into something useful.

 Partial: Google Takeout parsers exist but are fragmented